Lakunake/Minecraft-WebDisplays-Sync-Player/FAQ.md

 **My video doesn't load.
 What do I do?**
 Check if your video uses H.265/HEVC codecs.
 Chromium browsers do not support this.
 A quick way to check is if the video includes subtitles or multiple audio dubs.
+After, use either HandBrake or ffmpeg to convert your file to an mp4 encoded with H.264.
+Handbrake is the easy choice of two.

 **My router doesn't support NAT loopback.
 What do I do?**  (thank you @xdcoelite) Edit your computer’s `hosts` file: